Deadline (Grant novel)

-Deadline, published by Orbit Books in 2011, is the second book in the Newsflesh Trilogy, a science fiction/horror series written by Seanan McGuire under the pen name Mira Grant.
+Deadline, published by Orbit Books in 2011, is the second book in the Newsflesh series, a science fiction/horror series written by Seanan McGuire under the pen name Mira Grant.
 Deadline is preceded by Feed (2010) and succeeded by Blackout (2012).

 Set after a zombie apocalypse and written from the perspective of blog journalist Shaun Mason, Deadline delves deeper into the conspiracy unveiled during the events of Feed (2010), while depicting Shaun's attempts to deal with the loss of his sister Georgia.
 Deadline delves more into the origins of the zombie-causing virus, and how humanity is responding to it on societal, biological, and psychological levels.

 Reviews of Deadline have highlighted the book's improvements over Feed and McGuire's avoidance of the problems normally associated with the middle work of a trilogy.
-There is particular praise for the characterisation of Shaun and his attempts to deal with the loss of a loved one along with the ever-growing crisis.
-Deadline was nominated for the 2012 Hugo Award for Best Novel.
+There is particular praise for the characterization of Shaun and his attempts to deal with the loss of a loved one along with the ever-growing crisis.
+Deadline was a finalist for the 2012 Hugo Award for Best Novel.

 Plot

-Deadline is set several decades after the zombie apocalypse, the Rising.
-Two man-made viruses (cures for cancer and the common cold) combined to form Kellis-Amberlee, a normally beneficial virus that, on the death of any host mammal over 40 lb (and sometimes spontaneously, before that mammal's death), "goes live" or "amplifies", and turns them into a zombie.
-Most humans reside in controlled zones, with rigorous blood testing and decontamination used to stop the live KA virus from spreading.
-Bloggers, in this universe are respected, credentialed journalists (generally divided up as the fact-based "Newsies", the Steve Irwin-inspired "Irwins", and the entertaining "Fictionals") providing news and entertainment.
-A year after the events of Feed, Shaun Mason is still coming to terms with having had to kill his infected sister, Georgia, and has stepped back from his role as an Irwin to head After the End Times, in an administrative role.
+A year after the events of Feed, Shaun Mason is still coming to terms with killing his infected sister, Georgia.
+He has stepped back from his role as an Irwin to lead the entire After the End Times team.
+Throughout the novel, he has auditory and visual hallucinations in which Georgia speaks to him.
+His mental health gradually destabilizes, causing concerns about his colleagues.

-After returning to Oakland, California, after a field excursion with Rebecca "Becks" Atherton (Shaun's replacement as the site's top Irwin), Alaric Kwong (a Newsie), and Dave Novakowski (another Irwin), Shaun receives a visit from Dr. Kelly Connolly, a Centers for Disease Control (CDC) researcher.
-Dr. Connolly had faked her death using a clone after her colleagues, researching the abnormally high death rate among people with "reservoir conditions" (in whom the active virus is present but confined to one part of the host's body, a condition Georgia had while alive), began dying at a suspiciously high rate: actions possibly linked to the conspiracy uncovered in the previous book.
-As they discuss this, a sizable zombie outbreak occurs; Dave overrides the lockdown so the others can escape but dies when the site is firebombed.
+Shaun returns to Oakland, California with Rebecca "Becks" Atherton (an Irwin), Alaric Kwong (a Newsie), and Dave Novakowski (another Irwin).
+Dr. Kelly Connolly, a CDC researcher, arrives.
+Dr. Connolly and her colleagues had been researching the abnormally high death rate among people with K-A reservoir conditions.
+Reservoir conditions occur when the K-A virus is present, but remains confined to only one part of the body and does not turn the host into a zombie.
+(Georgia had been diagnosed with retinal K-A as a child, which caused migraines and poor vision but was otherwise asymptomatic.)
+Kelly's team of researchers also began dying, which is possibly linked to the conspiracy uncovered in the previous book.
+Kelly faked her own death with a clone in order to escape.
+During this discussion, a sizable zombie outbreak occurs.
+Dave sacrifices himself to allow the others to escape.